Skip to main content

 Since the thyroid is the master control for your metabolism, many women will experience weight gain with low thyroid function.

 The thyroid is designed to give you energy and burn fat and calories when you need it.
 It also is designed to slow energy production and switch from burning fat and calories to storing calories for later.
-In a normal functioning thyroid this can be life-saving in times when you need to conserve calories.
-But in a misfunctioning thyroid you can gain weight and feel fatigue.
+In a normal functioning thyroid, this can be life-saving in times when you need to conserve calories.
+But in a misfunctioning thyroid, you can gain weight and feel fatigued.

 Hypothyroidism can slow down metabolism, which can lead to a drop in core body temperature.
 As such, some people with low levels of thyroid hormones may feel cold all the time or have a low tolerance of the cold.